tonton-golio/computational_physics/README.md

 ## Contribution

 Please help us fill in information!
 Be it lecture notes on the subject, or your answers to the questions, we'd love contributions.
-The app is open source, so feel free to put in a PR, or contact [Anton](github.com/tonton-golio).
+The app is open source, so feel free to put in a PR, or contact <a href="mailto:aggolles97@gmail.com">Anton</a>.

 ## Development